farlhmd/hacktiv8_java_springboot/README.md

 `IDE (Tested in VSCode and Eclipse 4.23)`

-Don't forget to add anything to environment variables to start using it.
+Don't forget to add everything to environment variables to start using it.

 ## Installation